By: Susan Dunlap

 The pandemic has provided a unique opportunity to hold these important conversations because the system, as it stands now, simply is not sustainable for women with young children.
 We must re-think the system because the careers of many women lawyers are at risk unless something is done.
 The pandemic has also given us more experiences from which to draw as we reimagine a system that is more equitable for everyone.
 What have we noticed about working from home?
 What has worked well?
 What hasn’t?

-We are hopeful as we imagine a path forged by herds of unicorns, that women will be far less lonely and more powerful.
+I am hopeful as I imagine a path forged by herds of unicorns, that women will be far less lonely and more powerful.
 As a collective force, we can co-create a work culture in which we all (women and men) want to work, raise children (or not) and enjoy our lives.